Kazmimasooma/Group-1-Disney/README.md

 ### How Can the Machine Learning Model Help?

-* Traditional and digital marketings will be targetted at specific groups making it more cost-efficient and yield higher success rate.
+* Traditional and digital marketings will be targeted at specific groups making it more cost-efficient and yield higher success rate.

 * When building new attractions at Disney World, we now have a deeper understanding of what the target group prefers, example, a more thrilling rollercoaster ride versus an easy going one.